grain-lang/grain/stdlib/option.md

 ```

 If the Option is `Some(value)`, applies the given function to the `value` to produce a new value, otherwise uses the default value.
-Useful for unwrapping a `Some` Option while providing a fallback for any None values.
+Useful for unwrapping an Option while providing a fallback for any `None` variants.

 Parameters: